mashaprostotak/yakut_tok/README.md

+# Project Title

+SOMETHINGGGGG HEREEEEE

-# Yakut NLP Project
+# Project Description

-This repository contains the codebase for developing NLP tools and models for the Yakut (Sakha) language.
+This repository contains the codebase and datasets for developing NLP tools and models for the low-resource language, Yakut (Sakha).

 ## Project Overview

 Project goals:
 - Process Yakut-Russian parallel corpora and monolingual text
 - Develop custom tokenizer for Yakut
+- Integrate the tokenizer with a pre-trained LLM
-- Fine-tune language models for Yakut
+- Fine-tune the resultant language model for Yakut
 - Evaluate model performance

 ## Repository Structure